 Diagnosing Occipital Neuralgia

 If you think you may have occipital neuralgia, make an appointment with your doctor.
-Your doctor will ask questions about your medical history and any injuries you may have had, perform a physical exam.
-He should press firmly around the back of your head where the occipital nerve resides to see if he can reproduce your pain.
-Although occipital neuralgia is a “clinical diagnosis” he may order blood tests or an MRI scan if he feels your case is not typical.
+Your doctor will ask questions about your medical history and any injuries you may have had, and perform a physical exam.
+He or she should press firmly around the back of your head where the occipital nerve resides to see if he can reproduce your pain.
 Your doctor may also give you an anesthetic nerve block to see if it relieves the pain.
 If it works, occipital neuralgia is likely the cause of the pain.
 If your doctor feels your case is not typical, he or she may order blood tests or an MRI scan.

 For treatment to work, it is very important that you receive an accurate diagnosis.
 For example, if you have occipital neuralgia and are prescribed migraine medication, you may not get relief.